-Over the past week, firefighters have been working to control massive fires throughout northern California.
-These are lethal fires, claiming the lives of 33 individuals to date, consuming entire neighborhoods as they grow and spread.
-All of us have seen the images of destruction, and the headlines capture the urgency of the response teams as they fight to control this powerful force of nature.
+Over the past week, firefighters have been working to control record setting fires throughout California.
+These are lethal fires, consuming entire neighborhoods as they grow and spread.
+All of us have seen the images, and the headlines capture the urgency of the response teams as they fight to control this powerful force of nature.
 Those of us in infection control may see in these fires similar traits with an opportunistic pathogen, spreading quickly through a patient's body and leaving destruction in its wake.
 It turns out this comparison is as old as the science of infection control itself, tracing back to a word coined in the 1800s: Fomites.

 Way back when people were just figuring out that infections spread through germs, someone came up with a special term for a surface that may be contaminated with with infectious material and play a role in their transmission.
 Formed from the Latin word for kindling, "fomes" (from which we also get the heat-related word foment), fomites would seem to be an odd choice for a description of a contaminated surface.
 However, it is no coincidence; these early researchers recognized the parallels between fire and infection when they chose the word.
 Kindling allows a fire to start, burning long enough for larger fuel to ignite.
 Similarly, the contaminated surface allows the pathogen to survive long enough for transmission to a suitable host, where it can infect and begin to spread.